 Place the speedo in a vice grip or have your 'spouse to hold it firm and start the motor.
 Check the speed at the certain rev and remember it.

 Now, time to calibrate.
-There is a screw, red dot, to the left of the reset-cable connection.
+There is a screw, red arrow, to the left of the reset-cable connection.
 If you turn it clock-wise, speed increases and anti-clockwise the speed will decrease.
+The picture shows the mechanism taken out from the housing.
+You don't have to do that, this is just to make it easier top understand.
 This is how it works:

 The crimping of the bearing supports the tachometer (rev counter) needle.
 This adjusts the distance of the aluminium disk from the spinning magnet and hence the force by the eddy current.